Mansion tax

 Flats at Langham Mansions in Warwick Road, London SW5.
 Some expensive London properties may be flats in larger blocks.

 A mansion tax is a common name for an annual property tax on high value homes, although the term itself is widely regarded as a misnomer.

-The tax was only a proposal in the United Kingdom, but proved very controversial and received widespread media coverage.
-It did not go ahead.
+Until the Budget of Autumn 2025, the tax was only a proposal in the United Kingdom, but will now come into effect in April 2028 on properties worth over £2 million.

 Many US states levy a surcharge on the highest-value homes or have a progressive taxation in their real estate transfer tax system, sometimes referred to as “mansion taxes.”

+United Kingdom

 Original concept

 In the United Kingdom, the concept of a mansion tax is widely attributed to Vince Cable.
 In its original form, proposed in 2009, Cable suggested that all properties valued at over £1 million would be taxed annually.
 He raised the proposed threshold to £2 million in January 2012.

 Budget 2012

 In an accommodation with Coalition partners, the proposal was modified and a 7% rate of Stamp Duty Land Tax was levied on house sales over £2 million, following George Osborne's 2012 budget.
 In contrast to an annual "mansion tax", this one-off tax is only paid when a property is bought.